 Probably the most well-known place is Uluru or Ayers Rock.
 The ancient monolith is sacred to the Yankunytjatjara and Pitjantjatjara people.
 It’s visited by thousands of people every year.
 We recommend one of the beautiful walking tours you can take around Uluru.

-To learn more about Indigenous Australians culture and history, we also highly recommend The Australian Museum’s website.
+To learn more about Indigenous Australian culture and history, we also highly recommend The Australian Museum’s website.